 May 30-31, 2019 | Bonn, Germany

-The 40th Presiding Committee meeting and 22nd IBC Annual General Meeting took place in Bonn, Germany, on 30 May 2019, hosted by Wintershall Dea, Linde and Uniper.
-330 participants including representatives of 88 IBC member companies, banks and organisations from 20 countries took part in the IBC Annual General Meeting.
+The 40th Presiding Committee meeting and the 22nd IBC Annual General Meeting (AGM) took place in Bonn, Germany, on May 30-31, 2019, hosted by Wintershall Dea, Linde and Uniper.
+The meetings attracted 330 participants, including representatives of 88 IBC member companies, banks and organisations from 20 countries.

-Deputy Chairman of the Management Committee and head of Department of Gazprom, a member of the IBC’s Presiding Committee, Oleg Aksyutin, gave the President’s welcome to the Congress’s 22nd Annual General Meeting on behalf of the Chairman of the Board of Gazprom and IBC President, Alexey Miller.
-He noted in his welcome address that the IBC today is a consistently growing independent international organisation, which operates on a permanent basis and welcomes companies and organisations from all over the world.
-The International Business Congress includes 122 companies from 25 countries.
-Alexey Miller wished the 22nd Annual General Meeting of the IBC a productive and successful outcome to their labours.
+The Deputy Chairman of the Management Committee and head of Department of Gazprom, a member of the IBC’s Presiding Committee, Oleg Aksyutin, gave the President’s welcome to the Congress’s 22nd Annual General Meeting on behalf of the Chairman of the Board of Gazprom and the IBC President, Alexey Miller.
+He noted in his welcome address that the IBC today is a consistently growing independent international organisation, which operates on a permanent basis and welcomes companies and organisations from all over the world to become part of it.
+The International Business Congress includes 122 companies from 24 countries.
+Alexey Miller wished the 22nd Annual General Meeting of the IBC a productive and successful outcome of the talks.

 The delegates to the Annual General Meeting were also welcomed by Sigmar Gabriel, member of the Bundestag and former vice-chancellor and foreign minister of the Federal Republic of Germany.

-In the course of the plenary meeting, a vote was held for the position of the IBC’s vice president and amendments were made to the composition of the Presiding Committee, to the organisational structure and make-up of the IBC board and to the Congress’s articles of association.
+In the course of the plenary meeting, a vote was held for the position of the IBC’s vice president and amendments were made to the composition of the Presiding Committee, to the organisational structure of the IBC board as well as to the Congress’s articles of association.